ttamg/pika-pydantic/README.md

     docker-compose -f docker-compose-rabbit.yml up

-The environment variable `RABBIT_URL` can be overwritten to point to your test RabbitMQ instance.
+The environment variable `PIKA_URL` can be overwritten to point to your test RabbitMQ instance.

 Then run tests use **pytest**